 Did the leaders act maturely and in my best interest?
 Or did their egos get in the way of making a good decision?

 Being able to look at a problem from different points of view is an important leadership skill that will help you to be a better leader.
-For more on managing conflict, read our article here.
+For more on managing conflict, read "The High Cost of Conflict" in FIT – Improving the Leadership Health of Yourself and Others.

 Dave has over 35 years of church ministry experience including 23 years as a senior pastor.
 His consulting experience includes ministry assessment, leadership coaching, and strategic planning.
 Dave’s degrees include a B.S. in Bible, a M.S. in Organizational Leadership and a D.Min. in Leadership.